Code-Institute-Submissions/Milestone-Project-111/README.md

 ### **User Stories**

 ### Website Owner
  *  I am the owner of this Website.
 This website is to highlight the Gyms resources and facilities.
 I want to give out ample information about the Gym on this website so any website vistior could turn into a customer.
+I want the feedback from the customers via Social Media platforms, contact form and emails.
+I want the customers to be informed of all the new facilities, resources and new classes.

 ### New User
  *   I am a user who wants to joint a gym.
 I need inspiration and guidance.
 I want a Gym with adequate facilites.
 As a new I want to find out on this website about all the rescources and facilities this gym has.
 I want to know about the pricing plans and the timings.